-"Someone backed in.
-You re- CLASSIFIED ADVERTISING RATES AND REGULATIONS All CLASSIFIED advertising is payable in advance, but copy MAY be telephoned to the Cisco Daily News office and paid for as soon as collector calls.
+CLASSIFIED ADVERTISING RATES AND REGULATIONS All CLASSIFIED advertising is payable in advance, but copy MAY be telephoned to the Cisco Daily News office and paid for as soon as collector calls.
 RATES: Two cents per word for one time; four cents per word for three times; eight cents per word for six times.
-CLOSING HOUR: Copy received up to 10:00 a. in. will be published the same day.
+CLOSING HCUR: Copy received up to 10:00 a. m. will be published the same day.
 TELEPHONE 80 and place your copy with understanding that payment will be made at once, collector will call the same day or day following.
-Copy is received any bour from 8:00 a. m. until 5:00 p. m.
+Copy is received any hour from 8:00 a. m. until 5:00 p. m.

-the Classified

-WANTED

-Wanted to Buy WILL BUY wheat that's not musty and pay premium.
-Hubert Kendrick, Putnam Flour Mill, Putnam

-For Sale or Trade ......38

-FCR quick sale house and lot cheap BEETS for canning, small tender 50c per bushel, turnips 50c per bushel, 1408 West 5th street.

-Announcements

-MASONIC NOTICE

-There will be a stated meeting of Cisco Council No. 128, Thursday evening November 10th, 7:30 p. m. please attend, and bring some one

-FRANK P. YARGER, T. I. M. L. D. WILSON, Recorder.
+the Classified WANTED WILL BUY wheat that's not musty and pay premium.
+Hubert Kendrick, Putnam Flour Mill, Putnam, For Sale or Trade38 FCR quick sale house and lot cheap.
+105 Ave H. BEETS for canning, small tender 50c per bushel, turnips 50c per bushel.
+1408 West 5th street.
+Announcements MASONIC NOTICE There will be a stated meeting of Cisco Council No. 128, Thursday evening November 10th, 7:30 p. m. please attend, and bring some one FRANK P. YARGER, T. I. M. L. D. WILSON, Recorder.